LAST UPDATED: March 25, 2020 by Ryan M

-Birds communicate in various ways, but i’ll be focusing only on audible communication in this post.
+Birds communicate in various ways, but I’ll be focusing only on audible communication in this post.

+Robert D. Magrath, a behavioral ecologist at the Australian National University, co-authored multiple studies about interspecies communication in birds.
 Margath states, “Just about every bird species we have studied locally respond to other species’ alarm calls, and we suspect eavesdropping on other species’ calls is widespread around the globe.
 Perhaps this is not surprising given that almost all species are vulnerable to predators and so should use any available cues that predators are around.”

 An interesting example of this phenomenon can be found in the relationship between the red-breasted nuthatch and the black-capped chickadee.
 Both of these birds reside in North America, are similar sizes, and are always on the lookout for winged predators.
 When a chickadees see a winged predator approaching, it makes a vocal alarm call.
 The severity of the threat determines the type of call that is vocalized.
 High-pitched calls are used to tip off other birds about a raptor that’s flying far overhead.
 Extra chirps are added if a predator looks especially dangerous.
 The nuthatches not only understand the warnings, they understand the exact degree of danger that’s being vocalized by the chickadees.